Frank Zeidler: Elections

-Zeidler was elected Milwaukee County Surveyor in 1938 on the Progressive Party ballot line (the Socialist Party and Progressives were in coalition in Milwaukee at that time).
-In 1940, he was the Progressive candidate for Wisconsin State Treasurer, coming in second place with 31% of the vote.
+Zeidler was elected as the surveyor of Milwaukee County in 1938 on the Progressive Party ballot line (the Socialist Party and Progressives were in coalition in Milwaukee at that time).
+In 1940, he was the Progressive nominee for Wisconsin State Treasurer, coming in second place with 31% of the vote.

-He was elected to a six-year term on the Milwaukee Board of School Directors (a non-partisan office) in 1941, just after his brother Carl Zeidler was elected Mayor of Milwaukee in 1940.
-In 1942, Frank Zeidler was the Socialist nominee for Governor of Wisconsin, receiving 1.41% of the vote in a six-way race.
+In 1940, his older brother, Carl (a Republican), was elected mayor of Milwaukee.
+The following year, Zeidler himself was elected to a six-year term on the Milwaukee Board of School Directors (a non-partisan office).
+In 1942, Zeidler ran as the Socialist nominee for Governor of Wisconsin, receiving 1.41% of the vote in a six-way race.
 He was re-elected to the Milwaukee School Board in 1947.

-After two years in office, Carl Zeidler enlisted in the Navy at the height of World War II.
-Carl was killed at sea when his ship was lost and became a local hero, helping to pave the way for his younger brother to become mayor.
-In 1948, Frank Zeidler ran for mayor in a crowded field of fourteen candidates and won, undoubtedly aided by the familiarity of his surname.
-The large field of candidates was due to Mayor John Bohn declining to seek re-election in 1948.
-Among the candidates that year was attorney Henry S. Reuss, a Democrat who later went on to win election to Congress in 1954.
-Zeidler was re-elected in 1952 and 1956, but declined to seek another term in 1960, citing health reasons.